Utility Applications

 • Understand, manage, and analyze stored waveforms and events captured by EIG’s power quality devices during voltage surges, sags, transients, and current fault conditions.

 • Turn your raw data into meaningful energy usage, performance, or compliance reports.
-To this end, the HMIPQA+ solution also has an integrated library of charts, tables, graphs, and other tools to create informative and interactive reports.
+The HMIPQA+ solution has an integrated library of charts, tables, graphs, and other tools to create informative and interactive reports.

-• The HMIPQA+ application provides a seamless SCADA solution for your distribution facilities with multi-vendor equipment and protocols.
-Significantly, this level of flexibility gives your facility managers future-proof access to the data from your existing devices as well as future investments.
+• Institute a seamless SCADA solution for your distribution facilities with multi-vendor equipment and protocols.
+This level of flexibility gives your facility managers future-proof access to the data from your existing devices as well as future investments.

 For distribution customers with existing SCADA systems, EIG meters have extensive communication options for integration into those systems.
 Depending on the specific EIG meter, the following communication modes are available: